jdefrance7/SeniorDesignProject/README.md

 2. Navigate to the desired working directory.

-3. Type `git clone` into the terminal and the copy the link provided by clicking on the green `Clone or Download` button on the project homepage.
+3. Type `git clone` into the terminal and then copy the link provided by clicking on the green `Clone or Download` button on the project homepage.

 4. Press `Enter` and wait for the download to complete.